 Kohl’s Cares® has once again awarded Commonwealth Health Foundation a grant to enable The Medical Center to reach expectant parents with vital obstetrics education classes.
 This year’s grant totaling $31,381 will be used for The Medical Center’s Newborn Care and Safety Class which teaches expectant parents essential baby care skills.

 “Having a baby can make parents feel apprehensive.
 They want to know the proper way to do everything from diapering, to feeding to comforting their newborn,” said Cindy Gilliam, OB Educator for The Medical Center.

 “The Newborn Care and Safety Class provides all this information and much more.
 It is one of our most attended classes.
 By teaching parents the basic skills they want and need to know, they feel much more comfortable and confident in caring for their new infant.”
 The Newborn Care and Safety Class is a free, hands-on class where participants use baby dolls to practice swaddling and holding a newborn, diapering and giving the baby a bath.
 A variety of safety issues are addressed, and a CPR demonstration shows parents what to do in an emergency.

 Last year 34 classes were held with 472 total participants, and 36 classes are already scheduled for 2015.
 The Kohl’s grant also funds the purchase of items such as “The Joy of Parenthood” publication on baby care and safety and swaddle blanket that are provided to parents who attend the class at no cost.
 Since 2006, Kohl’s has donated $219,602 to The Medical Center to support its health and wellness programs including construction of two community walking trails at local elementary schools.

 In 2000, Kohl’s introduced the Kohl’s Cares® philanthropic program to support children’s health and education initiatives in the communities it serves.
 Since that time, the Kohl’s Cares® cause merchandise program has raised more than $257 million for children nationwide.

-About Commonwealth Health Foundation is the philanthropic arm of Commonwealth Health Corporation (CHC).
+About Commonwealth Health Foundation Commonwealth Health Foundation is the philanthropic arm of Commonwealth Health Corporation (CHC).
 Commonwealth Health Foundation helps build relationships and partnerships across Southcentral Kentucky that will inspire charitable giving by individuals, foundations, corporations and organizations.
 These gifts help support the mission of CHC to care for people and improve the quality of life in the communities it serves.
-For more information about the Foundation, please visit www.commonwealthhealthfoundation.org or call 270-796-6519.
+For more information about the Foundation, please visit www.commonwealthhealthfoundation.org or call 270-745-1535.

 About The Medical Center The Medical Center at Bowling Green is the flagship hospital for Commonwealth Health Corporation (CHC).
 Located in Bowling Green, Ky., The Medical Center is a 337-bed, full service, not-for-profit hospital specializing in heart, cancer care, obstetrics and neonatology, and orthopaedic services.
 With a mission to care for people and improve the quality of life in the communities it serves, CHC and its entities including The Medical Center at Bowling Green contributed $63.3 million in community benefit in fiscal year 2014.
 The Medical Center treats patients regardless of their ability to pay and annually provides millions in community benefit through charity care for the uninsured and shortfalls in governmental reimbursements (Medicare and Medicaid).
 To learn more, visit www.TheMedicalCenter.org.